hermitolino/pomarola/web/README.md

-# pomodoro-web
+# pomarola-web

-> The interface for the pomarola project
+> The web interface from pomarola project

 ## Build Setup